works-on-my-machine/pytorch-code-server/README.md

 ```
 Login with your password.
 For a working example look at example project folder.
 Contains recommended extensions and settings.
 ## Notes
-- Due to a possible [bug](https://github.com/cdr/code-server/issues/2514) in `ms-python.python` extension.
+<s>- Due to a possible [bug](https://github.com/cdr/code-server/issues/2514) in `ms-python.python` extension.
 After installing it revert it to a previous version by selecting "Install Another Version".
-2020.10.332292344 worked for me.
+2020.10.332292344 worked for me.</s>

 ## TODO
 - [ ] Better documentation